Preparation of Sample

 Operate the MBB-8 with the black plastic hood over the chamber.
 This prevents the user from coming in contact with the shaker during operation and will help trap anything that might break free.

 The noise level of the disrupter exceeds 85 dB.
 You may want to isolate the MBB-8 to a side room.
-Do not isolate the MBB-8 in a cold room.
-It will lead to premature motor failure and does not help to keep samples cold during homogenization.
+But, do not isolate the MBB-8 to a cold room as it will lead to premature motor failure and is not efficient in keeping samples cold during homogenization.

-Important Notice - Your Mini-Beadbeater-8 has a Limited Lifetime (One Year Warranty).
-In other words, it will eventually breakdown.
-It took three different prototypes to get the MiniBeadbeater-8.
-The problem is that the shaking energies needed for good cell disruption are so high that mechanical components are pushed to their limits.
+Important Notice - The Mini-Beadbeater-8 has a Limited One Year Warranty.
+It took three different prototypes to develop the MiniBeadbeater-8.
+The problem is that the shaking energies needed for good cell disruption are so high that it's mechanical components are stressed to their limits.
 The lifetime of the Mini-Beadbeater-8 is about 1000 'On' hours.
-That figures out to be about 20 thousand samples or, depending on frequency use, about one years use in the laboratory.
-What wears out is the motor/gear works.
-When that happens a replacement motor/gear works can be installed by us (or you, if you have some common tools) for a fraction of the original cost of the machine.
+That figures out to be about 20 thousand samples or, depending on frequency use, about one year of use in the laboratory.